Quantum loop groups for symmetric Cartan matrices: Quantum loop groups

 \begin{proof} \emph{of Theorems \ref{thm:main} and \ref{thm:iso}:} We showed in \eqref{eqn:equality refined selection 2} that

 where $K^+ = \text{Ker }\tUpsilon^+$.
 Thus, we obtain a surjective algebra homomorphism

-which obviously intertwines the pairings \eqref{eqn:pairing final} and \eqref{eqn:pairing shuffle}.
+which intertwines the pairings \eqref{eqn:pairing final} and \eqref{eqn:pairing shuffle}, as explained in the paragraph after the statement of Proposition \ref{prop:descends}.
 As such, any element in the kernel of $\Upsilon^+$ would also have to be in the radical of the pairing \eqref{eqn:pairing final}.
 As the latter is non-degenerate due to Proposition \ref{prop:final non-deg}, we conclude that $\Upsilon^+$ is an isomorphism, i.e.